 Cremation Law Blog Posts

-Apple’s Legacy Contact: Accessing Your Loved One’s Phone After They Die
+Apple’s Legacy Contact: A Complete Guide to Accessing Your Loved One’s Phone After They Die

 A Legacy Contact is a person that you designate to have access to your Apple account’s data in the event of your death.
 So if you’ve ever wondered what happens to your phone after you die, read on to learn how to choose a Legacy Contact and what that means.

-How to Get a Copy of a Death Certificate in California
+How to Get a Death Certificate in California: All You Need to Know

 Filing paperwork after the death of a loved one can be overwhelming.
 Surviving family members often have questions about death certificates, and how to go about preparing and filing this vital record.